yale-mgt-656-fall-2018/eventbrite-clone-selenium-tests/README.md

   [12factor app](https://12factor.net) principles (the starter code already) does.
 * Your code is not vulnerable to SQL injections, CSRF, or XSS.
+* Your git history demonstrates effective use of git, particularly informative commits, a branching strategy, tagged releases (for example, at the end of sprints), and effective documentation.

 ## Tips